-Owing to the most basic human desire, communication, social media are gaining more and more on popularity, both among the general population who simply enjoy the facilitated interaction, and business professionals who see it as a successful marketing and recruiting tool.
-Social media come in many forms, from photo-sharing platforms to social gaming or chat apps, but especially social networks.
-In fact, as of January 2017, approximately 37 percent of the world’s population had an account on at least one of the social networks available.
-Later that year, Facebook managed to assert its leadership position on the social networks market, with over 1.96 billion registered accounts worldwide, followed by the instant messaging services WhatsApp, and YouTube.
+Owing to the most basic human desire, communication, social media are gaining more and more in popularity, both among the general population who simply enjoy the facilitated interaction, and business professionals who see it as a successful marketing and recruiting tool.
+Social media comes in many forms, from photo-sharing platforms to social gaming or chat apps, but especially social networks.
+In 2018, there were approximately 25.3 million social network users in Canada, a figure that is projected to grow to 27.1 million in 2023.

 This text provides general information.
 Statista assumes no